stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 point can be a scalar or a vector (see :ref:`dynamo0.3-function-space` for the list of scalar and vector function spaces).
-There is an additional option which specifies whether the data itself is vector valued and it usually refers to bundles of scalar valued fields.
+There is an additional option which specifies whether the data itself is vector valued and it usually refers to bundles of scalar-valued fields.
 Field vectors are represented as ``GH_FIELD*N`` where ``N`` is the size of the vector.
 The 3D coordinate field, for example, has ``(x, y, z)`` scalar values at the nodes and therefore has a